mini-batch/skeletonWebApp/README.md

         - components/
         - services/

+## Usage

+1. Clone repo
+2. Delete .git/
+3. git init to create a new repo

 ### npm commands
 Run the following npm commands from the associated directory with "npm run \<command\>".
 #### root/